Skin Cancer Life Insurance: Everything You Need to Know

 • What stage was the melanoma?

-• What was the depth and thickness of the melanoma?
+• What was the depth and thickness?
 (Breslow, AJCC)

 • Clark’s Level – Diagnosed before 2010?
 Clark’s level refers to the depth of tumor invasion.